 • Bone spurs – growths of bone that develop as a result of bone-on-bone contact.
 These growths commonly accompany arthritis.

 • Spinal stenosis – the gradual narrowing of the spinal canal as a result of bone spurs, muscle inflammation, bulging discs, and other anatomical disorders.
 Stenosis results in pain when the spinal cord or nerve roots become compressed.

 • Spondylolisthesis – occurs when one vertebra shifts out of position in the spinal column.

 • Sciatica – the term sciatica is used to refer to the compression of the sciatic nerve.
 Decompression surgery may be completed to alleviate pressure on the nerve.

 The important thing to remember is that regardless of your condition, spine surgery is almost always considered a last resort.
-In most cases, spine doctors will attempt to manage your symptoms with a series of conservative treatments.
+In most cases, spine specialists will attempt to manage your symptoms with a series of conservative treatments.
 In the event that you do not find the pain relief you require after several weeks of this course of treatment, a spine surgeon may recommend you consider back surgery to address your condition.

-Our minimally invasive, outpatient procedures are an alternative to open spine surgery and can provide you with the pain relief you require, without the complications that typically accompany open spine surgery.
-To learn more about our services and to request a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+Our minimally invasive, outpatient procedures are an alternative to traditional open spine surgery and can provide you with the pain relief you require without the complications that typically accompany open spine surgery.
+To learn more about our services, and to request a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.